 The Rev. Dr. Pamela Cooper-White conducted much of the original research for the General Convention that lead to the conversion of the Episcopal Church’s ecclesiastical discipline procedure.
 She describes how its foundation rests on God’s love that draws us into relationship.

 The current Title IV is a new way of looking at ecclesiastical discipline, formed by a quarter century of writing and rewriting.
-The theology of the church, including the vows of baptism and ordination, more clearly led the new way.
+The theology of the church, including the vows of baptism and ordination, led the way to revision of the canons.

 Additionally, Dr. Steve Nishibayashi, a member of the Executive Council of the Episcopal Church, says officers of Title IV proceedings need to focus on its theology during the disciplinary process.